HarveyAland/linux-hardening-project/README.md

 During hardening, a configuration error in PAM temporarily prevented login and sudo access.
 Recovery involved:
 - Booting into single-user mode
 - Manually editing `/etc/shadow` and `/etc/sudoers`
-- Creating a temporary `rescueuser` with root access
-Once `haland` was restored and reverified with sudo privileges, the temporary user was safely removed.
+- Creating a temporary `rescueuser` with root access Once `haland` was restored and reverified with sudo privileges, the temporary user was safely removed.

 This experience demonstrates real-world troubleshooting and recovery skills in a locked-out Linux environment.

 ## Conclusion
-- All key suggestions addressed or intentionally excluded due to scopeThis project shows realistic Linux system hardening under practical constraints.
+- All key suggestions addressed or intentionally excluded due to scope This project shows realistic Linux system hardening under practical constraints.
 The system achieved a secure configuration, reflected in the improved Lynis score and supported with clear documentation and screenshots.
 The final state demonstrates a responsible balance between strict hardening and usability on a non-production system.